jmiramant/BODcorpsite/wp-content/plugins/wordpress-database-reset/readme.txt

 = 1.4 =
 * Made quite a few changes to the translation files
-* Renamed french translation file for plugin format, not theme format
+* Renamed French translation file for plugin format, not theme format
 * Optimized (until potential version 2.0)

 = 1.3 =